GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 The `master` branch always points to the latest release.
 No development takes place here.

-To make a pull request you need to have a Github account.
+To make a pull request you need to have a GitHub account.

-1. Fork the [Timewarrior repository](https://github.com/GothenburgBitFactory/timewarrior) on Github.
+1. Fork the [Timewarrior repository](https://github.com/GothenburgBitFactory/timewarrior) on GitHub.
 1. Checkout the development branch.

        $ git checkout dev